stormpath/stormpath-documentation/source/001_about.rst

 .. note::

-	It is currently only possible to expand a resource’s immediate links.
-It is not currently possible to expand links of links.
+	It is currently only possible to expand a resource’s immediate links but not fruther links inside those links.